vdesabou/kafka-docker-playground-docs/docs/playground debug java-debug.md

 # playground debug java-debug

 🤎 JVM arguments for SSL, Kerberos or Class Loading

+Turns on the JVM's own diagnostic traces in a container and restarts it.
+This is how you find out why a TLS handshake fails, why a Kerberos
+login is refused, or which jar a class was loaded from when two
+versions collide.

+❗ These traces are extremely verbose.
+Turn them back off with
+   --action disable once you have what you need.

 ## Usage